lioren12/Game_Connect_4/README.md

 # Work flow:

--> Server is up and wait for first client to connect
+-> Server is up and wait for first client to connect.

--> First client connects and server approves
+-> First client connects and server approves.

--> Second client connects and server approves
+-> Second client connects and server approves.

 * Any other connections will be failed with error message.

+-> Game started.

+-> When game ends, both players are disconnected and the server waits for new players to connect.